 Once an applicant is offered a place they are then automatically removed from consideration in any course lower in their order of preferences, but are still in the running for the courses higher in their order.
 So if you are offered your third choice (a Bachelor of Science in Life Sciences), you are then automatically removed from the choices numbered four to ten.
 However you are still eligible, if positions become available (usually through refusals or withdrawals), in your first (Medicine) or second (Nursing) choice.

-The CAO application process has been fuelled anxiety for as long as it’s been around, but it doesn’t need to.
+The CAO application process has fueled anxiety for as long as it’s been around, but it doesn’t need to.
 All that is required is attention to detail and thoughtful introspection.
-Make sure to read the CAO Handbook as well as the literature from the course and institution you are applying to.
+Make sure to read the CAO Handbook as well as researching the courses and colleges you are applying to.
 Do not guess, assume or listen to rumours, and if you are in doubt about your application, contact the CAO directly or visit their Frequently Asked Question section of their website.
 And finally try to choose your courses in order of preference based on genuine interest and career aspirations.